yo-yo-yo-jbo/dangerous_dave/README.md

 2. Tiles (`1000 bytes`) - the `100x10` level information, each byte references a tile.
 3. Padding (`24 bytes`) - unused.

+There is another place where the initial state for each level is saved (again in a `10`-element array), which includes the `starting X position`, `starting Y position` and the `initial motion` (which can be `stationary` or `falling`).

+It's interesting to see that levels contain the `warp zones` in them, they are not special levels at all!
+The data for `warp zones` is saved in a different offset in the file, alongside two global variables that are shared for all warp zones:
+1. `The starting Y position for warp zones` is global.
+That makes sense since all warp zones display an animation of Dave falling in a some sort of "tube".
+2. `The motion flags for warp zones` is global.
+That motion flag has realistically two options: falling and stationary.
+Since Dave is falling in warp zones, it's a global variable.
+3. `Starting X coordinate` for each warp level is saved in an array of `10` elements.
+4. `Horizontal shift` for each level is saved in an array of `10` elements.

+The horizontal shift